 It features four octagonal tall minarets on each corner topped by a marble canopy, three white marble domes, a spacious prayer hall, four minarets around the prayer hall, huge gateways, and a large courtyard covering most of its area.

 The mosque’s main gateway faces east toward Lahore’s Fort Alamgiri Gate, which is adorned with ornate frescoes and carved paneling.
-The mosque complex sits on a raised platform and can be reached by a stairway that takes you to the expansive courtyard enclosed by single-aisled arcades.
+The mosque complex sits on a raised platform and can be reached by a stairway that takes you to the expansive courtyard enclosed by single-aisle arcades.

 The mosque courtyard has a 2500-square-foot marble fountain in the center.
 Its triple marble domes, tall minarets, and rectangular main hall come into full view upon entering its spacious courtyard.